Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Methodology

 To address the above, we adopt the state-of-the-art numerical relativity surrogate waveform model \texttt{NRHybSur3dq8\_CCE} of~\citet{YooMitman2023}.
 It is built using the Cauchy-characteristic evolution (CCE), a method that evolves the gravitational field fully to future null infinity, thereby avoiding gauge ambiguities and capturing gravitational memory effects that are lost in more common extrapolation-based waveform extraction \citep{BishopGomez1997, MoxonScheel2023, MitmanMoxon2020}.
 The model includes both the oscillatory (inspiral-merger-ringdown, IMR) and null memory components of the strain, thereby providing a complete description of the expected waveform from SMBHBs.

 In \citet{YooMitman2023}, the CCE-extracted numerical-relativity (NR) waveforms are first placed into the same asymptotic frame used by post-Newtonian (PN) theory, known as the Bondi–Metzner–Sachs (BMS) frame.
 This step removes residual gauge differences between the NR and PN descriptions.
-The NR waveform is then hybridized (smoothly joined) with analytic PN and Effective One-Body (EOB) inspiral waveforms, yielding a single continuous signal that spans the early inspiral through merger and ringdown.
-In other words, PN and EOB are used jointly and the EOB model supplies a phase correction to PN prior to NR–PN stitching ~\citep[see Sec.~II C]{YooMitman2023}.
+The early inspiral is modeled using analytic waveforms based on post-Newtonian (PN) expansions informed by Effective One-Body (EOB) dynamics.
+This single analytic inspiral model is then smoothly hybridized with the NR waveform, producing a continuous signal spanning inspiral, merger, and ringdown.

 The model is parametrized in terms of chirp mass $\mathcal{M}$, mass ratio $q$, effective and antisymmetric spin $\chi_\text{eff}$, luminosity distance $D_\text{L}$, inclination, polarization and sky location of the source.
-The \texttt{NRHybSur3dq8\_CCE} model reproduces the null-memory component of the waveform with mismatches $\lesssim 2 \times 10^{-4}$ relative to the original CCE-extracted NR waveforms used for training.
-Here, “mismatch” refers to the unit-normalized fractional difference $1 - \max_{\phi,\,t}\langle h_{\rm model} \mid h_{\rm NR} \rangle$, optimized over relative phase and time shifts.
+The \texttt{NRHybSur3dq8\_CCE} model accurately reproduces the CCE-extracted NR waveforms used for training, as demonstrated in Ref.~\cite{YooMitman2023}.
 To construct the gravitational wave (GW) signal model as observed by a pulsar timing array (PTA), we compute the two strain polarization components, $h_{+}(t)$ and $h_{\times}(t)$ using the \texttt{NRHybSur3dq8\_CCE} waveform.
-The dominant radiative modes $ (l,m) = {(2\pm2),(2\pm1),(3\pm3)}$ in spin-$(-2)$-weighted spherical harmonic decomposition describe the IMR part of the signal, while the memory contribution appears predominantly in the non-oscillatory $(2,0)$ mode and is present only in the $h_{+}(t)$ polarization.
+In this analysis we include the oscillatory modes $ (l,m) = {(2\pm2),(2\pm1),(3\pm3)}$ which describe the IMR part of the signal, together with the non-oscillatory $(2,0)$ mode, which carries the gravitational-wave memory contribution (present only in the $h_{+}(t)$ polarization).